Lasting power of attorney – useful resources

-Find out about more organisations that can help with lasting power of attorney.
+Find out about other organisations that can help with Lasting power of attorney.

 Lasting power of attorney

 0800 169 8787 (general enquiries)

 0800 678 1602 (advice line, 8am–7pm)

 029 2043 1555 (general enquiries)

 Provides information and advice for older people in the UK.

 Your local Citizens Advice is a good starting point for advice about a range of issues, such as help with benefits, debt or finding legal support.
 The service is free, confidential and independent.